-3.1 The LX8000 or LX8080 at a Glance
+3.1 The LX9000 at a Glance

-The instrument consists of two units; the LX8000 digital unit (LX8080 digital unit) and the LXNAV V5 vario unit.
-Within the LX8000 (LX8080) digital unit an integral 16-channel GPS receiver and a high brightness colour display with 320 x 240 pixels are fitted.
+The instrument consists of two units; the LX9000 digital unit and the vario unit.
+Within the LX9000 digital unit an integral 16-channel GPS receiver and a high brightness colour display with 640 x 480 pixels are fitted.
 An integrated SD card or USB interface is used for user friendly data exchange.
-The LX8000 is equipped with a built-in flight recorder according to the most recent IGC specification for all flights.
-Optionally the FLARM collision avoidance system can be integrated into the LX8000 digital unit.
+The LX9000 is equipped with a built-in flight recorder according to the most recent IGC specification for all flights.
+Optionally the FLARM collision avoidance system can be integrated into the LX9000 digital unit.

-The 57 mm diameter (21⁄4") LXNAV V5 vario unit is a modern designed variometer with its own processor.
+The 57 mm diameter (21/4") LXNAV V5 vario unit is a modern designed variometer with its own processor.
 It features an mechanical needle with colour display for additional data.
-The unit communicates with the LX8000 digital unit over the RS485 system bus.
-Optionally additional Vario indicators and a wide range of interface devices can be daisy-chained using the RS485 bus.
+The unit communicates with the LX9000 digital unit over the RS485 system bus.
+Optionally additional vario indicators and a wide range of interface devices can be daisy-chained using the RS485 bus.

-3.1.1 LX8000 Display Unit Features
+3.1.1 Display Unit Features

-- Extremely bright 3.5" (8.9 cm) colour display readable in all sunlight conditions with backlight automatically adapted using an ambient light sensor (ALS). - Using Linux operating system (not CE Windows) ensures fast and stable operation of the firmware. - 6 push buttons and 4 rotary switches (knobs) are used for input, which comprise the well-known LX user interface.
-Optionally a remote stick is available for more comfort. - Pre-loaded with worldwide terrain maps, airspace and airport databases. - Unlimited number of way points. - Unlimited number of tasks (with assigned area support). - Comprehensive flight and task statistics. - Display of nearest airports and out-landing fields. - Unlimited number of pilots/profiles. - Integrated flight recorder according to high-level IGC specification.
+- Extremely bright 5.6" (14,3 cm) colour display readable in all sunlight conditions with backlight automatically adapted using an ambient light sensor (ALS). - Using Linux operating system (not CE Windows) ensures fast and stable operation of the firmware. - 8 push buttons and 4 rotary switches (knobs) are used for input, which comprise the well-known LX user interface.
+Optionally a remote stick is available for more comfort. - Portrait or landscape orientation. - Pre-loaded with worldwide terrain maps, airspace and airport databases. - Unlimited number of way points. - Unlimited number of tasks (with assigned area support). - Comprehensive flight and task statistics. - Display of nearest airports and out-landing fields. - Unlimited number of pilots/profiles. - Integrated flight recorder according to high-level IGC specification.